brickadia/book/src/essentials/quickbar.md

 # Quickbar

-The Quickbar is the hotbar used for this game.
+The Quickbar is where you equip your current brick or item.

 ## How to use the Quickbar